shhhkun/portfolio/README.md

 - **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable, resizable windows for different sections (e.g., About, Projects, Contact).

-- **Dynamic Theming:** Users can toggle between light and dark modes, which smoothly changes the entire color palette of the site.
+- **Dynamic Theming:** Users can toggle between light and dark modes, which changes the entire color palette of the site.

-- **Sound Effects:** Subtle audio cues enhance the user experience as they interact with the virtual desktop.
+- **Sound Effects:** Subtle audio cues to enhance the user experience as you interact with the virtual desktop.

-- **Dynamic Waves:** The animated wave background creates a serene and engaging visual experience.
+- **Dynamic Waves:** The animated wave background.

 ## Some Technologies Used